smdnikolov/TransportMapApp/README.md

 A simple react app displaying the stops and routes of a public transportation's bus line on a map.

 ## Task

-###	Task

 The task is to create a simple React app, in order to visualize the routes of a single line of the public transport.
 Each route consists of stops and segments.
 The segments represent the space between the different stops.
 The app should consist of 2 different views:

-1.1.
 Map - The routes should be displayed on a leaflet-map (both stops and segments should be depicted).
-1.2.
 Table - The stops of the routes should be displayed in a table.

 ##	Requirements
-2.1.

 Redux must be used for data storage.
-2.2.
 Leaflet (react-leaflet) must be used for the map visualization.
-2.3.
 There must be a dropdown menu to allow switching between the routes.
-2.4.
 React Hooks must be used in the components (class components are not allowed).
-2.5.
 The request for fetching the data from an API must be mocked.
-2.6.
 There are no restrictions in terms of styling frameworks - you can use an existing styling framework of your choice or write your own CSS.